 Apr 3 2018

 We often hear that addiction is no different from any other chronic illness, like diabetes or heart disease or cancer.
 That may be true in the real world, but in the courtroom, it, unfortunately, is not.
-For a while the Americans with Disabilities Act (or ADA) protects employees with disabilities, it explicitly does not protect employees who are “currently” using drugs or alcohol.
+While the Americans with Disabilities Act (ADA) protects employees with disabilities, it explicitly does not protect employees who are “currently” using drugs or alcohol.
 It does not matter whether that drug or alcohol use is a product of addiction.

 However, the ADA generally does protect employees on the basis of their addictions, so long as they are not actively using drugs or alcohol.
 This includes employees who are recovering from substance abuse problems, employees involved in recovery programs, and employees who are wrongly perceived as alcoholics or drug addicts.
 These employees are guaranteed protection as long as they don’t use drugs or alcohol.
 In most circumstances, it is unlawful for your employer to discriminate against you based solely on your history of substance addiction.

 In general, employers may hold employees who are addicts or alcoholics to the same standards and qualifications as they hold all other employees.
 For example, if an employer requires all employees not to drink alcohol, it may impose the same requirement on alcoholics.
 Put another way, an exemption from the no-alcohol policy cannot be a reasonable accommodation under the ADA.